nschlia/ffmpegfs/README.md

 ### Version 2.11 is under development

 * **Feature:** [Issue #86](https://github.com/nschlia/ffmpegfs/issues/86): Smart transcode now detects if a source file is audio only and uses the correct target format.
-For example, with --destination=webm+mp3, if one MP4 input file contains a video stream, another an audio stream only, the resulting files will be webm (for the video input) and mp3 for the audio only file.
+For example, with --destination=webm+mp3, if one MP4 input file contains a video stream and another an audio stream only, the resulting files will be WebM (for the video input) and mp3 for the audio only file.
-* **Feature:** [Issue #137](https://github.com/nschlia/ffmpegfs/issues/137): Added --no_subtitles option to turn subtitles off.
+* **Feature:** [Issue #137](https://github.com/nschlia/ffmpegfs/issues/137): Add --no_subtitles option to turn subtitles off.
 * **Bugfix:** Smart encode selected the video format for cue sheet tracks, regardless of the input format.
 This has been fixed now.
-* **Bugfix:** Fix crash when DVD/Blu-ray should be transcoded to audio only.
+* **Bugfix:** Fix a crash that occurs when a DVD/Blu-ray is transcoded to audio only.
-* **Bugfix:** If track performer is empty, try the album performer instead.
+* **Bugfix:** If the track performer field in the cuesheet is blank, try album performer instead.
 * **Bugfix:** Failing to mount Fuse during "make check" went unnoticed as the result code (which was supposed to be 99) was actually 0.
-Now nonzero is returned.
+Return the correct result code, failing the operation as expected.
 * **Bugfix:** The Docker build command contained a "make check" which actually failed altogether.
-Step has been removed, "make check" mounts Fuse but this requires privileges that do not exist during "docker build".
+Step has been removed. "make check" mounts Fuse, but this requires privileges that do not exist during "docker build".
-* **Bugfix:** mremap() returns MAP_FAILED on error, not NULL.
-Fixed check for wrong error condition, could cause the application to crash or return stupid error messages.
+* **Bugfix:** On error, mremap () returns MAP_FAILED rather than NULL.
+Fixed a check for incorrect error conditions, which could cause the application to crash or return illogical error messages.
-* **Bugfix:** [Issue #119](https://github.com/nschlia/ffmpegfs/issues/119): Fixed problem that caused frame set generation to fail sometimes.
-Seems to be related to the nremap() issue.
+* **Bugfix:** [Issue #119](https://github.com/nschlia/ffmpegfs/issues/119): Fix a problem that caused frame set generation to fail sometimes.
+It seems to be related to the nremap() issue.
 * Generally revisited documentation, logging, and display texts.
 Improved grammar, formatting, and fixed quite a few typos that escaped all proofreading sessions.
 * The FFmpeg API INFO and DEBUG level log output has been changed to the FFmpegfs DEBUG level.
 What FFmpeg considers "INFO" is far too chatty.
 * Frequent memory reallocations when creating HLS segments have been reduced to speed up processing.
-* Revised logging: Optimised processing to save CPU time by not formatting log entries that are not logged anyway at their log level.
+* Optimised logging to save CPU time by not formatting log entries that are not written anyway at their log level.
-* Revised logging: shorten file paths, remove mount, input, or cache paths.
+* Logging has been revised to shorten file paths and remove mount, input, and cache paths.
 Log the additional portion only to reduce log file size and improve readability.
 * **Bugfix:** Add missing include headers to fix build with GCC 12 (closes: [#1012925](https://bugs.debian.org/cgi-bin/bugreport.cgi?bug=1012925)).

 ### Version 2.10 has been released